rwnmtwly/IEEE-Backend./PHP/Security.md

 **PHP code injection:**
 This could happen by using the include function or by uploading a file as an image but actually contains PHP code you may end up running that code, and if you run your php code on a server you can take control of it such as check the database and see what it has, how many tables, etc...

+**Keep it simple:**
+1. less points of entry: it is better to include all files in an index page instead of having separate pages that would make it easier to infilterate the website and also difficult to trace any errors or attacks,including everything in an index file makes it have only one point of entry.
+1. Segmented code.
+1. OOP. (it is better to have a class for each table that extends the database class).All these points make the code more organized and easier to deal with.

+**Principle of least privilege:**
+1. admin access.
+1. editor access.
+1. user access.
+1. everyone else.

+---
 ##  Notes:
 1. It's important to always update your software to the latest version, because the previous ones usually have flows that might have been fixed in the new version. (video #01)